The United Kingdom went into lockdown on 23 March to try to combat the spread of coronavirus.

 Football across the UK was stopped for several months but in June Premier League football restarted.

-However, that all depends on the number of infections continuing to fall.
+Although lockdown measures are being gradually eased in each country, getting back to normal all depends on the number of infections continuing to fall.

-A new alert system was launched in May to help tell people how the country is dealing with the pandemic and how high the rate of infection is.
+An alert system was launched in May to help tell people how the country is dealing with the pandemic and how high the rate of infection is.

 The alert system has five levels, with five being the worst, meaning lots of people being infected, and one being the best, with no cases of coronavirus.
 Some changes are being allowed because we are moving to lower alert levels, the government says.
 The UK moved from level four to level three on 19 June.